shariq1989/cookbook/content/recipe/vietnamese-caramel-chicken.md

 +++
 title = "Vietnamese-Style Caramel Chicken" date = "2021-05-14"
 description = "You will love this one pan, Vietnamese-inspired chicken.
-It's cooked in a sticky-sweet base of coconut and caramelized shallots, and packs the heat with the use of fresh chilies.
+It's cooked in a sticky-sweet base of coconut water and caramelized shallots and ginger; it packs the heat with the use of fresh chilies.
 While cooking, it will look like plain chicken up until the last few minutes, when it will caramelize right before your eyes.
 I top ours with fresh cilantro, thinly sliced serrano chilies, and a bit of lime zest.
 I hope you enjoy this Vietnamese caramel chicken recipe our family loves." tags = [
     "dinner",
     "quick meals"